Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 See ["I still can't pass the ctsProfile check"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#i-still-cant-pass-the-ctsprofile-check) above.

 Also see ["Props don't seem to set properly"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#props-dont-seem-to-set-properly) below.

-*NOTE* Xiaomi devices often have issus passing the ctsProfile check, particularly China releases.
-This is under investigation...

 ### I can't pass the basicIntegrity check
 This module can only really help with the ctsProfile check, by spoofing the device fingerprint.
 If you can't pass basicIntegrity, there's probably something else going on with your device.
 See ["Miscellaneous MagiskHide issues"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#miscellaneous-magiskhide-issues) above.